(Photo: Pierre Lacour, Paris 2001)

-I left that magazine in December 2006 following its sale to a new owner.
+I left that magazine in December 2006 following its sale to a new owner (Nielsen).

-Prior to that, I was responsible for creating and launching the Spanish-language edition of the Wall Street Journal, a weekly publication which is distributed as an insert in several Spanish-language newspapers in the country.
+Prior to that, I was responsible for creating and launching the Spanish-language edition of the Wall Street Journal, a weekly publication which was distributed as an insert in several Spanish-language newspapers in the country.
+I had tons of fun doing that, but as most things “Hispanic,” this was shut down upon not making the trillion dollars we expected.

 Back in Mexico City, I went to the Escuela de Periodismo Carlos Septien Garcia, the country’s most prestigious school solely dedicated to teaching journalism, where I graduated with honors.
 My final thesis: “The involvement of the United States of America in Mexican economic and political affairs as reflected in leading print media: case studies: The Wall Street Journal, The Washington Post and The New York Times”.